Last Updated on 9 July, 2021 by Veronica

 So if you plan to go to Mexico or Canada with your rental car, you have to have it agreed with the car rental agency to be covered if something unexpected happens.

 If you have a valid driver’s license in your home country, you can rent a car in the United States.
-But car rental companies may incur additional charges if you are under 25 years old and may not rent to you under 21 years old.
+But car rental companies may incur additional charges if you are under 25 years old and may not rent under 21 years old.

 If you’re under 25 years old, you’ll have a limitation on the car models you can rent.